AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 ```

-### Purpose encoded in scope: Requesting one purpose, two scopes of the same API
+### Requesting one purpose, two scopes of the same API with purpose encoded in scope

-#### OIDC authorization code flow: two scopes one purpose
+#### OIDC authorization code flow with two scopes and one purpose

 ```
 GET /authorize?